 1-2 weeks after birth, its skin becomes gray and its hair becomes black.
 Its fur may be a slight pink which results from its chemical reaction with its mother's saliva.

 A month after birth, its fur has a fully developed color pattern, and is very soft and coarsens with age.
-75-80 days after birth, the cub begins to crawl, and the mother roll and wrestle with it as their game.
+75-80 days after birth, the cub begins to crawl, and the mother rolls and wrestles with it as their game.
 After 6 months, the cub can eat a small amount of bamboo, though its major food source is the mother's milk for the first year.
 The cub lives with the mother until it is 18-24 months.
-Averagely, a one-year-old cub weighs 45 kg (100 pounds), while the adult weighs 100-115 kg (220-254 lb).
+On average, a one-year-old cub weighs 45 kg (100 pounds), while the adult weighs 100-115 kg (220-254 lb).
 The adult has a distinctive black patch around each of its eyes, over the ears, and across its round body.

 In the 1970s, giant pandas were given to American and Japanese Zoos as gifts, forming a significant part of China's diplomacy, and marking the first cultural exchanges between China and the West.
 This practice has been called "panda diplomacy".